MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/03-language-understanding.md

     |-------------------|---------|
     | `Sunday` | `Sun` |

+    > **NOTE**
+    > To enter the fields of the new list, insert the value `Sunday` in the test field, then click on the field where the suggestion 'Type in value and press enter...' is displayed, enter the synonyms, and press ENTER.

 1. Repeat the previous step to add the following list components:

     | Value | synonyms|